intjonathan/cloudzero-usage-data-shipper/README.md

 # CloudZero Usage Data CSV Shipper

-This tool transmits usage data from CSV files in S3 to CloudZero's telemetry allocation API.
+This tool transmits allocated usage data from CSV files in S3 to CloudZero's telemetry allocation API.
 It runs in Lambda Containers, reads the data from S3, converts to CZ allocation telemetry, uploads that to CZ, then moves the files in S3 to a different bucket prefix on completion.

 ## Requirements